|ONLINE Schedule||Assignments||Grades||Conduct||Study Guides|

 Lockdown Browser and a webcam monitor are REQUIRED for your D2L Section Quizzes and Exams.
 You must leave the webcam on for the duration of each test, since it is proctoring the test in the professor's absence; doing otherwise is equivalent to walking the test out of a classroom and then coming back to hand it in—and that is not legal.
 In fact, it qualifies as Academic Dishonesty.
 To be clear: disabling, covering, or redirecting the webcam camera during the tests earns you a 0 on the test and risks an F in the course and a record with Student Judicial Affairs.
-Seeking answers from unauthorized sources like a phone, earbuds/headphones, web search engines, Quizlet, class notes, books, other sources (including people), etc. is also illegal with the same penalties, since these are closed note tests of your own knowledge about film, not what Google knows.
+Seeking answers from unauthorized sources like a phone, earbuds/headphones, web search engines, Quizlet, chat apps, class notes, books, other sources (including people), etc. is also illegal with the same penalties, since these are closed note tests of your own knowledge about film, not what Google knows.

 For this reason, a video environment check is REQUIRED at the start of each test.
 This is not simply a recording of you sitting in front of the camera; instead, pick up your computer/webcam and move it around to reveal and record the area around your workspace—so thoroughly that you are proving that you do not have any phones or other illegal sources available during this test.
 Again, this webcam and environment check are required for each online test, since they are proctoring the test in the professor's absence.